More Brieskorn spheres bounding rational balls: Rational Homology Balls

 \begin{proof}[Proof of Theorem \ref{main}] Following the recipe in \cite[Section 1.1]{Sav02}, it can be easily seen that the Brieskorn spheres $\Sigma(2,4n+3,12n+7)$ and $\Sigma(3,3n+2,12n+7)$ are respectively the boundary of the negative-definite unimodular plumbing graphs shown in Figure~\ref{fig:pl3}.
 To complete the proof via Lemma \ref{rball}, we use the dual approach by giving integral surgeries from their plumbing graphs.

-In particular, we show that $\Sigma(2,4n+3,12n+7)$ and $\Sigma(3,3n+2,12n+7)$ are both obtained by $(-1)$-surgery on $Y$ when the knot is figure-eight knot.
+In particular, we show that $\Sigma(2,4n+3,12n+7)$ and $\Sigma(3,3n+2,12n+7)$ are both obtained by $(-1)$-surgery on a knot in $Y$ where $Y$ is the $3$-manifold obtained by performing the zero-surgery on the figure-eight knot.
 Their surgery diagrams corresponding to their plumbing graphs appear in Figure~\ref{fig:2} and the dark black $(-1)$-framed components give the necessary surgery to $Y$.

 We first consider $\Sigma(2,4n+3,12n+7)$ and split its proof into two parts.
 For the base case $n=1$, the sequence of blow downs are displayed by dark black $(-1)$-framed components and this explicit procedure can be seen in Figure~\ref{fig:1}.
 For the general case $n>1$, we reduce the proof to the base case by applying $n$-times blow downs and to fulfil the rest of the proof we address to the base case, see Figure~\ref{fig:2}.